ublue-os/bluefin/README.md

 ## [Announcement Blog Post](https://www.ypsidanger.com/announcing-project-bluefin/)
 ## Downloads

+### Bluefin

+A familiar(ish) Ubuntu desktop for Fedora Silverblue.
+It strives to cover these twp use cases.
+For end users it provides a system as reliable as a Chromebook with near-zero maintainance, with the power of Ubuntu and Fedora fused together.
+For gamers we strive to deliver a world-class Flathub gaming experience
-- [bluefin-gts](https://download.projectbluefin.io/bluefin-gts.iso) - Recommended for new users (3.7GB, based on Fedora 38)
+- [**bluefin-gts.iso**](https://download.projectbluefin.io/bluefin-gts.iso) - Recommended for new users (3.7GB, based on Fedora 38)
-- [bluefin-latest](https://download.projectbluefin.io/bluefin-latest.iso) - Recommended for experienced users who are comfortable troubleshooting and contributing feedback to the project.
+- [**bluefin-latest.iso**](https://download.projectbluefin.io/bluefin-latest.iso) - Recommended for experienced users who are comfortable troubleshooting and contributing feedback to the project.
 (3.6GB, based on Fedora 39)

-A familiar(ish) Ubuntu desktop for Fedora Silverblue.
-It strives to cover these three use cases:
-- For end users it provides a system as reliable as a Chromebook with near-zero maintainance, with the power of Ubuntu and Fedora fused together
+### Bluefin Developer Experience Images
-- For developers we endeavour to provide the best cloud-native developer experience by enabling easy consumption of the [industry's leading tools](https://landscape.cncf.io/card-mode?sort=stars).
-These are included in dedicated `bluefin-dx` and `bluefin-dx-nvidia` images
+For developers we endeavour to provide the best cloud-native developer experience by enabling easy consumption of the [industry's leading tools](https://landscape.cncf.io/card-mode?sort=stars).
+Check the [Bluefin-DX documentation](https://universal-blue.discourse.group/docs?topic=39) for more information.
-- For gamers we strive to deliver a world-class Flathub gaming experience
+- [**bluefin-dx-gts**](https://download.projectbluefin.io/bluefin-dx-gts.iso) - Recommended for developers (3.7GB, based on Fedora 38)
+- [**bluefin-dx-latest**](https://download.projectbluefin.io/bluefin-dx-latest.iso) - Recommended for developers who are comfortable troubleshooting and contributing feedback to the project.
+(3.6GB, based on Fedora 39)

 ![image](https://github.com/ublue-os/bluefin/assets/1264109/c0b3fa8a-f513-4bb1-b314-e134d1802e18)